Hungary launches new train service to Ukraine

 There are two other railway links between Hungary and Ukraine.
 MÁV operates six daily cross-border train services running between Záhony and Chop.
 These also consist of one wagon that connects two border stations.

-Meanwhile, Ukrainian Railways serves a daily sleeping direct wagon on the Vienna – Budapest – Kyiv route.
+Meanwhile, Ukrainian Railway serves a daily sleeping direct wagon on the Vienna – Budapest – Kyiv route.
 This train is slower than the Budapest – Mukachevo service.
 It departs from Budapest-Keleti station at 19:40 and travels to Mukachevo in almost ten hours.
 The direct wagon runs from Budapest to Kyiv in around 21 hours.